BluceCao2018/humanbenchmark.app/README.md

 ## 🎯 Purpose

-Fun Benchmark aims to provide:
+Human Benchmark aims to provide:
 - Accurate measurements of various cognitive abilities
 - Engaging ways to test and improve your skills
 - Comparative statistics to track your progress